Fun Ways to Celebrate Canada Day in Your Own Backyard

 These games are just suggestions, and intended to spark ideas for your own outdoor at-home play.

-Promote child-led play that is hands-on and interactive.
-Make up your own rules as you play!
+Go for child-led play that is hands-on and interactive, with few if any rules.
+Or make up your own rules as you play!

 Canada Day Family Activities